The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 How did God's people go from the power of Pentecost to pew Passive?

 I'm preaching the 25 historic ways God's people have been controlled and thus rendered pew passive.
-We'll get to the list but as a launching off point we go right back to Ephesus and Revelation 2,6 and 15 wherein a group of leaders thought they knew better than the full panoply of church offices according Ephesians 4,11 - prophets, apostles, evangelists, and pastor-teachers, and the unlimited office of deacons.
+We'll get to the list but as a launching point we go right back to Ephesus and Revelation 2,6 and 15 wherein a group of leaders thought they knew better than the full panoply of church offices according Ephesians 4,11 - prophets, apostles, evangelists, and pastor-teachers, and the unlimited office of deacons.

 How did we go from these offices and the endless gifts of the Holy Spirit, and a gift(s) (which 1Corinthians12,7 says we all have) to modern "priestianity" and "pastorianity"?
-How did we go from tarrying for the Spirit before the first Pentecost to "my church says this" and "my pastor says that?"
+How did we go from tarrying for the Spirit before the first Pentecost to "my church or my denoimination says this" and "my pastor says that?"

 How did we go from many Gallilean fisherman to universal Vatican State primate and pope in the late 4th century?